Chuck Carroll is a reporter for News Radio 99.1, but more importantly he’s also an advocate for healthy living.

 He became a student of nutrition and health and is a living testimony that there is a difference between dieting and changing your diet.

-In the years since, Chuck has changed virtually every aspect of his life and prides himself on maintaining a weight loss.
+In the years since the surgery, Chuck has changed virtually every aspect of his life and prides himself on keeping the weight off.

-He is driven to pay forward what he has learned and share his experience with others.
+He is driven to pay forward what he has learned and once shared his story on Capitol Hill.